Using dotMemory Unit Standalone Launcher

 If you run tests with a standalone unit test runner (rather than Visual Studio) or want to make memory tests a part of your continuous integration builds, then you need a standalone dotMemory Unit launcher - the dotMemoryUnit.exe command-line tool.

-dotMemoryUnit.exe works as a mediator - it runs a particular standalone unit test runner and provides the support for dotMemory Unit calls in the running tests.
+dotMemoryUnit.exe works as a mediator - it runs a particular standalone unit test runner and provides support for dotMemory Unit calls in the running tests.

 For the detailed information on available tool parameters, run: